 When properly implemented, Industry 4.0 is ideally placed to assist with this transition by automating more transactional decisions and guiding decision-making to ensure that procurement teams feel empowered, not overwhelmed by the data.

 Paul Crayford, Client Partner at Aera Technology explains, “Currently, we are awash with information but not yet making better decisions.
-Billions have been invested in business technology over the last 15-20 years, and productivity within organizations hasn't improved.
+Billions have been invested in business technology over the last 15-20 years, and productivity within organisations hasn't improved.
 Every bit of technology, or let's say, 80-90% of the technology is pointed at process improvement, not decision-making improvement.”

 If procurement teams are spending 80% of their role just wading through the data, that dynamic needs to be flipped.
 Therefore, businesses need to use technology to become more agile and leave supply chain and procurement teams to focus on the longer-range strategic planning.
 The changing needs mean we will see the growth of more roles dedicated to data insight and analysis to help businesses bridge this gap.
 As Paul shares, “You need to have agility in your supply chain to be able to respond to challenges.
 Agility trumps planning.
 We see ten times the return on investment on agility.
 If it takes planners or your procurement team weeks to determine the root of a problem and make a decision, that’s not agile.”

 In this agile environment, being able to translate data into actionable insights becomes highly valued.
-Many organizations are data-rich but lack the skill to process and share learnings and actionable insights with the business; therefore, supply chain and procurement roles will routinely need to distil data from a variety of sources and communicate insights to continue feeding into the strategy.
+Many organisations are data-rich but lack the skill to process and share learnings and actionable insights with the business; therefore, supply chain and procurement roles will routinely need to distil data from a variety of sources and communicate insights to continue feeding into the strategy.

 Data-driven procurement roles are likely to complement more traditional skills, rather than replace them entirely.
 “We need more generalists who understand the basic building blocks of procurement,” says Ashish Gadnis.
-“Climate change, gender inequality, child labor, unethical sourcing, everybody in procurement, no matter their role, needs to know these things.”
-Or you can choose to keep those roles separate, which is the route Richard Trower, Group Procurement Director at British food manufacturer, Samworth Brothers favors.
+“Climate change, gender inequality, child labour, unethical sourcing, everybody in procurement, no matter their role, needs to know these things.”
+Or you can choose to keep those roles separate, which is the route Richard Trower, Group Procurement Director at British food manufacturer, Samworth Brothers favours.